 A swivel function is considered the most.
 It enables free movement and easy access to various portions of the desk.

-If the chair lacks swivel, arm fatigue can result from frequent extending to get your hands on various items.
+If the chair lacks a swivel, arm fatigue can result from frequent extending to get your hands on various items.

 Every user has unique preferences when it comes to buying an office chair.
 The good news is, office chairs are available in every shape, size, and function.